Financing of OA-publications

 Open Access in Horizon 2020

-Publications of the Horizon 2020 Project have to get published mandatory as Open Access.
-Hence, applicants have to upload all their manuscripts (and scientific data) to an adequate repository.
+Publications of the Horizon 2020 Project have to be published mandatory as open access.
+Hence, applicants have to upload all their manuscripts and scientific data to an adequate repository.
 The metadata records have to be freely available.